Language Placement FAQs

 I don’t see the language I want in the Contacts list, what should I do?

-Check the departmental websites or search for the language at uchicago.edu.
+Check the departmental websites or search for the language in the online course catalog.
 It’s possible the language isn’t offered at the University of Chicago.
-You can also contact email@example.com to find out if it’s possible to study that language.
+You can also contact firstname.lastname@example.org to find out if it’s possible to study that language.

 I was placed into a class, but it is too difficult / too easy.
 Can I move to a course at a different level?

 Please consult with the Language Advising Contact.
 They can look at your placement score and consider other language skills you may have.
 The Language Advising Contacts know the placement exams and the language curriculum and can advise you.

 I took the placement test on the Year Round site.
 Who should I contact if I don’t hear about my placement within a week or two?

 The Language Advising Contact.

 I was placed into a class, but don’t have time to take it this year.
 Can I take it later?

 Probably, but it’s good to consult with the Language Advising Contact first.